 6. Solar Attitude

-It is an angle between the beam from the Sun and horizontal i.e. (90° Zenith angle).
+It is an angle between the beam from the Sun and the horizontal i.e. (90° Zenith angle).

 7. Solar or Short Wave Radiation

-It is the radiation originating from the Sun, at a source temperature of about 6000°K and the wavelength range of 0.3 to 3.0 μm.
+It is the radiation originating from the Sun, at a source temperature of about 6000°K and a wavelength range of 0.3 to 3.0 μm.

 8. Long Wave Radiation

 Radiation arising from sources at temperatures near normal ambient temperatures and thus exceeding 3 μm in all wavelengths.